Corales Puntacana Resort & Club Championship

 The greens are Papsalum.
 Other events to feature Papsulum greens include the OHL Classic, The Puerto Rico open and the CIMB Classic.

-The course plays along the cliffs, bays and coves of the Caribbean so should very much have a links feel to it.
+The course plays along the cliffs, bays and coves of the Caribbean so the wind is very much its main defence.

 The last three holes are known as ‘The Devils Elbow’ and they culminate in the 501 yd par 4, which apparently requires you to “blast one over waves breaking against the ocean if you want to reach the green in regulation”.

-This is the third year the event will have been staged on the PGA Tour Schedule with the two winners to date being Brice Garnett in 2018 and Graeme McDowell last year.
-Here are the top five from both events;
+This is the fourth year the event will have been staged on the PGA Tour Schedule with the two winners to date being Brice Garnett in 2018 and Graeme McDowell last year.
+Here are the top five from these events;

 1 G McDowell -18